MAKASA-LABORATORY/.github/profile/README.md

+# Modern, Adaptive Knowledge in Agriculture, Science, and Arts (MAKASA)

 # 👨‍💻 Full Stack Masters | 2025

 Welcome to the official GitHub organization of **Full Stack Masters** for the Year 2025.
 This organization is dedicated to showcasing collaborative software projects, technical development efforts, and learning initiatives led by the team.